 Ultimately, the garments belonging to the people I have met on the street do not always scream ‘poverty’ or ‘violence.’
 They might at times be messy but for those who care to look beyond their shambolic appearance, they are also the belongings of men who need what men need everywhere: each other.

-Johannes Lenhard is a social anthropologist, finishing his PhD research at Cambridge University in England.
+Dr Johannes Lenhard is a social anthropologist and research associate at Cambridge University in England.

 These photographs are from a series taken on Los Angeles’ Skid Row by Camilo José Vergara.
 Vergara trained as a sociologist specialised in urbanism at Columbia University before becoming a photographer in the late 1970s.

-This article was originally published in Vestoj’s latest issue, ‘On Masculinities,’ available on www.vestoj.com and in select bookstores now.
+This article was originally published in Vestoj ‘On Masculinities.’

 Since 1994, homelessness – in the form of activities such as rough sleeping and begging – is not illegal or policeable in Paris in the same way as it is in the U.K. (Anti-Social Behaviour Act 2003, Anti-Social Behaviour, Crime and Policing Bill 2013-14).
 As a result, homelessness is much more visible – in the form of temporary dwellings along the Canal St Martin or on pavements, most obviously so through the red, green or black tents which were first introduced by the association Les Enfants de Don Quichotte in 2006. ↩

 Sans Domicile Fixe, transl. without fixed abode ↩

 SNCF – Societe Nationale des Chemins de Fer Francais, the public railway company in France; RATP – Régie Autonome des Transports Parisiens, the public company behind the Parisian metro system. ↩